ruixing76/Helpfulness-FCExp/README.md

 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-red.svg)](#python)
 ![Coverage](https://img.shields.io/badge/coverage-80%25-brightgreen)

 This repo contains code and data for the paper "COMMUNITYNOTES: A Dataset for Exploring the Helpfulness of Fact-Checking Explanations".
+Here's the [link](https://arxiv.org/abs/2510.24810) to our paper.

 ## Background
 - Fact-checking on major platforms, such as X, Meta, and TikTok, is shifting from expert-driven verification to **a community-based setup**, where users contribute explanatory notes to clarify why a post might be misleading.